verrazzano/docs/content/en/docs/networking/security/net-security.md

 ```

 ## Istio Access Control
-Istio allows you to control access to your workload in the mesh, using the ` `AuthorizationPolicy` resource.
+Istio allows you to control access to your workload in the mesh, using the AuthorizationPolicy resource.
 This allows you
 to control what services or pods can access your workloads.
 Some of these options require mTLS, see
 [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) for more information.

-Verrazzano creates AuthorizationPolicies for applications, never for system components.
+Verrazzano always creates AuthorizationPolicies for applications, but never for system components.
 During application deployment,
-Verrazzano creates the policy in the application namespace and configures it to allow access traffic from the following:
+Verrazzano creates the policy in the application namespace and configures it to allow access from the following:

-- Other pods in the namespace
+- Other pods in the application
+- Istio ingress gateway
 - Prometheus scraper
-- Istio ingress gateway

 This prevents any other pods in the cluster from gaining network access to the application pods.
 Istio uses a service identity to determine the identity of the request's origin, for Kubernetes,